gibtang/CCNSCoding/README.md

 Go to /projects/HelloWorld/proj.ios_mac/ and open the xcodeproj file to run it.
 The project should run out of the box and the code that implements the CCNSCoding is in HelloWorldScene.h/cpp

+The database file will be saved in your simulator folder in the path that looks something like Users/gibtang/Library/Application Support/iPhone Simulator/7.1/Applications/45F61AAB-51C4-4929-AAA1-8747B21FC986/Documents/

 Hope you enjoy this